 #1.
 I fear physical injuries from years of nursing.

-There is alarming evidence now that even proper lifting techniques expose nurses’s spines to dangerous forces.
+There is alarming evidence now that even proper lifting techniques expose nurses’ spines to dangerous forces.

-In addition, chronic back pain in the nursing population is a common ailment.
-An evidenced based review at the Texas Women’s University reported that estimates of chronic low back pain among nurses range from 50%-80%.
+Also, chronic back pain in the nursing population is a common ailment.
+An evidenced-based review at the Texas Women’s University reported that estimates of chronic low back pain among nurses range from 50%-80%.

-Many non-nursing professionals may be alarmed to hear that after only 7 years as a bedside nurse I am already feeling the wear-and-tear of being on my feet all day.
+Many non-nursing professionals may be alarmed to hear that after only seven years as a bedside nurse, I am already feeling the wear-and-tear of being on my feet all day.
 I already have chronic back pain.
-My legs and feet ache for days after a 12 hour shift.
+My legs and feet ache for days after a 12-hour shift.

 #2.
 I fear a life of burnout and constant exhaustion.

-I have written many times about my own exhaustion as a nurse and have even come up with several solutions to beat my own nurse burnout (at least temporarily).
-But if I’m being honest, the only way I really even recover from burnout is to just not work at all.
-It is amazing how much better l feel after stepping away from bedside nursing for a week.
+I have written many times about my fatigue as a nurse and have even come up with several solutions to beat my nurse burnout (at least temporarily).
+But if I’m being honest, the only way I even recover from burnout is just not to work at all.
+It is incredible how much better l feel after stepping away from bedside nursing for a week.

-I realize now more than ever that, in order to care for others, I must to take care of myself first.
+I realize now more than ever that, to care for others, I must take care of myself first.
 And the only proven way I have been able to do that thus far is to step away from the bedside and practice nursing in a different realm.

 #3.
 I fear verbal abuse and violence.

-Abuse against nurses is very common.
-In fact, nurses are expected to put up with levels of abuse that would NEVER be acceptable in any other professional setting.
+Abuse against nurses is prevalent.
+Nurses are expected to put up with levels of abuse that would NEVER be acceptable in any other professional setting.
 I have been cussed at more times than I can count, in just about every colorful way you could imagine, for just doing my job.
 And guess what?
 Not one single abusive patient or family member as EVER been asked to leave the hospital.
 Sadly, it appears that nurse abuse is acceptable and that nurses must deal with it as a part of the job.

-Here is a recent example: I had a patient verbally assault me in the most vile way possible when I brought them their scheduled life-saving anti-rejection medicines.
-I explained that I was there to help them and calmly asked the patient several times to stop using vulgar language at me.
+Here is a recent example: I had a patient verbally assault me in the vilest way possible when I brought them their scheduled life-saving anti-rejection medicines.
+I explained that I was there to help them, and calmly asked the patient several times to stop using vulgar language at me.
 Finally, I told them I would find them a different nurse and left the room.

 Tearfully, I told my charge nurse, who supported me and assigned the patient a different RN.
-I found out later that the patient was so offended that I refused to be their nurse that they filed a complaint against me.
-I also found out later that their were several other nurses in the days prior who had been putting up with the same exact verbal abuse.
+I found out later that the patient was so offended that I refused to be their nurse, that they filed a complaint against me.
+I also found out later that there were several other nurses in the days prior who had been putting up with the same verbal abuse.

-Even worse, violence against nurses is prevalent (especially emergency room nurses) and it usually isn’t even routinely tracked.
+Even worse, violence against nurses is prevalent (especially emergency room nurses), and it usually isn’t even routinely tracked.
 I have been lucky not to find myself the victim of direct physical violence as a nurse as of yet.
-Many nurses have not been so not lucky.
+Many nurses have not been so not fortunate.

 #4.
 I fear not having more earning potential.

 #5.
-I fear having a terminal position with no growth opportunity.
+I fear to have a terminal position with no growth opportunity.

-There are opportunities for nurses who want to move into administrative roles or become nurse practitioners if you are willing to go back to graduate school for a masters degree or PhD in nursing.
-(When you work in the UC system in California, you MUST have have Masters Degree In Nursing to move into administration.
+There are opportunities for nurses who want to move into administrative roles or become nurse practitioners if you are willing to go back to graduate school for a master’s degree or Ph.D. in nursing.
+(When you work in the UC system in California, you MUST have a Masters Degree In Nursing to move into administration.
 No exceptions).

-However, my bachelors degree in nursing was already my second college degree as I am a second career nurse (I have a prior BA in journalism).
-Not only was going to nursing school in my early 30’s the single hardest thing I have ever done in my life, it was also extraordinarily expensive.
-In fact I know nurses graduating with over $100,000 in nursing school loan debt (I don’t have it in me to tell them they will likely never pay it off on a nurse’s salary- at least not in California).
+However, my bachelor’s degree in nursing was already my second college degree as I am a second career nurse (I have a prior BA in journalism).
+Not only was going to nursing school in my early 30’s the single hardest thing I have ever done in my life, but it was also extraordinarily expensive.
+I know a few nurses graduating with over $100,000 in nursing school loan debt (I don’t have it in me to tell them they will likely never pay it off on a nurse’s salary- at least not in California).

 In addition, I have a family now with two toddlers who need me – and I’m already a working mom.
 So, I could spend a ton of money going back to school, spend almost no time with my family, have a whole bunch of brand new student loan debt, and have a terrible quality of life for the next 3+ years.